KronusRodion/task-tracker/README.md

 Project uses MySQL like main persistence data storage and Redis like cache.

 # Tests
-All usecases was coveredwith unit-tests in code
+All usecases was covered with unit-tests in code
 The main usecases (ex.
 Create team, invite user, create/update task), repositories + handlers was covered by integration tests

 To run tests: